grow-graphics/gd/src/content/docs/guide/Core Concepts/memory.md

 they've remained unused for two entire frames.
-As such, if you need to keep any Objects or high-performance reference types (`Array.Any`, `Packed.Array[T]`, `Dictionary.Any`, `Signal.Any`, `Callable.Function`, `String.Readable`, `String.Name`, `Path.ToNode`) around in Go for longer than a frame, you should either do something with the reference every frame to keep it alive, or, in the case of Objects, store the ID of the object instead of the `Object.Instance` itself.
+As such, if you need to keep any Objects or high-performance reference types (`Array.Any`, `Packed.Array[T]`, `Dictionary.Any`, `Signal.Any`, `Callable.Function`, `String.Readable`, `String.Name`, `Path.ToNode`) around in Go for longer than a frame, you should either do something with the reference each frame to keep it alive, or, in the case of Objects, store the ID of the object instead of the `Object.Instance` itself.

 If you are sticking with convienence types and `Object.ID` (each classdb object has it's own typed ID available), you won't run into any problems here.